 This 735 nm leg would be the most complex I have ever flown.
 The flight would require transiting the air space of five countries, radio hand-offs to a dozen controllers, each speaking English, but with a unique accent.
 Eventually I climbed to 14,000 ft over the Alps to Italy, following narrow airways over mountain passes in instrument conditions.
 There was little margin for error.

-Crossing over the English channel from England to Belgium.
+Crossing the English channel from England to Belgium.
+My thoughts were on the "D-day" invasion as I approached continental Europe at 10,000 ft.

 90 years ago, Louis Bleriot, a French engineer, was the first to fly an airplane across the English Channel, 21 miles from Calais in France to Dover, England.
 The London Daily Mail had put up a £1,000 prize for the first airplane flight across the Channel.